Project area: Hyderabad, Telangana state, South India

 Target group: Girls and women threatened or affected by by domestic and sexualized violence

-- In the last decades, Indian women have increasingly been raising their voices against violence and patrilocal family organization, putting the issues of public and private security of women further into the spotlight of nationwide debates.
+- Over the past decade, Indian women have increasingly been raising their voices against violence and patrilocal family organization, putting the issues of public and private security of women further into the spotlight of nationwide debates.

 - Whether a woman can live in freedom, highly depends on her religion, caste, class, education and social environment.
 Rural women are still mostly cut off from emancipatory movements in larger cities.

 - As a result of a 2018 survey, the Thomson Reuter Foundation identified India as the most dangerous country for women in the world.
 Shockingly, India even outran Afghanistan and Syria who occupy rank 2 and 3.

 - According to the most recent nationwide survey of the Indian Ministry of Health and Family Welfare, every third woman between the ages of 15 und 49 has experienced domestic violence.

 - TDF’s partner organization BHUMIKA Women’s Collective works in Hyderabad which is the second most dangerous city in India for women according to data provided by the National Crime Records Bureau in 2016.

 - Of the 138 complaints received by the National Commission for Women in 2017, 91 (more than 65 percent) came from the city of Hyderabad.

 - Due to the poor implementation of the laws on the protection of women against violence, support structures for women in distress are still missing

 BHUMIKA Women’s Collective advocates the establishment and improvement of comprehensive psychological and legal support systems for girls and women threatened or affected by violence.
 Other important aspects of their work are prevention of violence and political lobbying.